GavinMcGahey/help/Operating_Systems/Important_Bits_From_Book.md

 which represent the number of timer interrupts that have occurred since the system was booted.
 A programming project in Chapter 2 further explores timing in the Linux kernel.

+* Linux Kernel Data Structures

+The data structures used in the Linux kernel are available in the kernel source code.
+The include file <linux/list.h> provides details of the linked-list data structure used throughout the kernel.
+A queue in Linux is known as a kfifo, and its implementation can be found in the kfifo.c file in the kernel directory of the source code.
+Linux also provides a balanced binary search tree implementation using red-black trees.
+Details can be found in the include file
+<linux/rbtree.h>.